A National Network of Local Coalitions

 At the national level, the U.S. Department of Energy's Vehicle Technologies Office provides unbiased and objective resources and information to help transportation stakeholders evaluate options and achieve goals around alternative fuels, advanced vehicles, mobility solutions, and other fuel-saving strategies.
-At the local level, nearly 100 coalitions leverage these resources to create networks of local stakeholders that advance transportation projects.
+At the local level, more than 75 coalitions leverage these resources to create networks of local stakeholders that advance transportation projects.

 Clean Cities collaborates with federal agencies, fuel providers, industry associations, equipment manufacturers, and large companies whose vehicle fleets operate in multiple states.

 Coalitions serve as the foundation of Clean Cities by implementing transportation projects in communities across the country.
 These public-private partnerships are comprised of businesses, fuel providers, vehicle fleets, state and local government agencies, and community organizations.

 These stakeholders share information and resources, inform public policy, educate the public, and collaborate on transportation projects.
 Connect with your local Clean Cities coalition contacts to learn more.

 Making an Impact

 Clean Cities coalition stakeholders have access to an array of resources, including:

 - Networking opportunities with fleets and industry partners who have experience in alternative fuels and advanced vehicle technologies

 - Technical training, workshops, and webinars

 - Information resources on alternative fuels, advanced vehicles, idle reduction, energy efficient mobility systems, and other fuel-saving strategies and technologies

 - Individual consultation and technical assistance